StreaMulT: Streaming Multimodal Transformer for Heterogeneous and Arbitrary Long Sequential Data: Experiments and results

-We compared StreaMulT performances with Multimodal Transformer (MulT) and other models adressing Multimodal Sentiment Analysis challenge, among which the recent SOTA methods \cite{354686, unknown}.
-We strongly emphasize that the added value of StreaMult is its ability to deal with arbitrary long unaligned multimodal inputs, and that it does not intend to address Multimodal Sentiment Analysis specific task.
-Hence we only report Multimodal Transformer metrics scores given in~\cite{Tsai2020a} for a fair comparison.
+We compared StreaMulT performances with Multimodal Transformer (MulT) and other models addressing Multimodal Sentiment Analysis challenge, among which the recent SOTA methods \cite{self_mm, unknown}.
+We strongly emphasize that the added value of StreaMulT is its ability to deal with arbitrarily long unaligned multimodal inputs, and that it does not intend to address Multimodal Sentiment Analysis specific task.
+Hence at first we only reported Multimodal Transformer metrics scores given in~\cite{Tsai2020a} for a fair comparison, as both approaches use GloVe embeddings for text modalities whereas most recent works \cite{self_mm, unknown} use BERT embeddings.
 We also used the available official code\footnote{https://github.com/yaohungt/Multimodal-Transformer} for Multimodal Transformer architecture to run the experiments, with hyperparameters given in~\cite{Tsai2020a}.
 We could not reproduce the results shown in the paper, hence we present the results we obtained, that are not as good as the given ones.
 All scores from our experiments are averaged on 5 runs.

-Table \ref{tab:results} show that our architecture globally reproduces the results of Multimodal Transformer for setting (1) (even performs a little bit better on some metrics), which shows that memory bank conveys properly salient information through time, as StreaMulT receiptive field only attends to segments of length 10, while MulT attends to whole sequence of length 50.
-For setting (2), results are slighlty worse, but this setting only aims to simulate arbitrary long inputs, to show that StreaMulT approach is running, whereas MulT faces Memory error.
-This validates StreaMult architecture in its ability to run in a streaming fashion.
+The corresponding results are represented in the upper part of following Table \ref{tab:results}.
+This shows that our architecture globally reproduces the results of Multimodal Transformer (even performs a little bit better on some metrics), which highlights the availability of its memory bank to properly convey salient information through time, as StreaMulT receptive field only attends to segments of length 10, while MulT attends to whole sequence of length 50. \\ We then decided to use contextual pretrained embedding layers for textual modality, namely BERT \cite{devlin2019bert} and BART \cite{BART}.
+The corresponding results are described in the lower part of Table \ref{tab:results}, with a significant improvement in all metrics, StreaMult-BART achieving now the best results on the aligned version of CMU-MOSEI dataset.

+We then trained the Multimodal Transformer and StreaMulT architectures on unaligned version of CMU-MOSEI dataset and reported the results in Table \ref{tab:results_unaligned}.

+Once again, the usage of a contextual pretrained embedding layer significantly improves performances.
+The Multimodal Transformer architecture coupled with a BERT embedding layer now equals the performances of SOTA MMIM model on several metrics, questioning the real improvement on the Multimodal Sentiment Analysis task over the last three years.
+Besides, it emphasizes the power of language models, which is supported by the performances of MulT-BART, defining a new SOTA for several metrics on this dataset. \\

+We finally simulated arbitrarily long sequences by concatenating all video clips related to the same speaker and considering these as inputs streams.
+In this setting, StreaMulT architecture successfully parallelizes its training along segments and handle long sequences at inference in a streaming way.
+On the other side, Multimodal Transformer faces memory issue.